pcc.edu/programs/criminal-justice/

 CJA 112.
 Introduction to Criminal Justice System - Courts.
 3 Credits.

-This course focuses on the United States criminal court systems including state, federal and miscellaneous other jurisdictions.
-It covers roles and functions of participants in the adjudication process including the prosecutor, defense attorney, defendant, victim, judge, jury, police and more.
-Also examined various criminal court procedures from arrest and arraignment through trial and sentencing.
-Prerequisite: Placement into WR 121Z.
+Examines the United States criminal court systems, including state, federal, and other jurisdictions.
+Covers the roles and functions of key participants in the adjudication process, including attorneys, defendants, victims, witnesses, judges and juries, and it explores criminal court procedures from arraignment through trial, sentencing, and appeals.
+Prerequisites: WR 121Z.
 Audit available.

 CJA 113.
 Introduction to the Criminal Justice System - Corrections.
 3 Credits.

-Covers theories and current practices in correctional treatment, crime prevention, contemporary criminal justice services and treatment methods, and professional career opportunities.
-Prerequisites: Placement into WR 121Z.
+Covers theories and current practices in correctional treatment, crime prevention, contemporary criminal justice services, treatment methods, and professional career opportunities.
+Prerequisites: WR 121Z.
 Audit available.

 CJA 114.
-Introduction to Juvenile Process.
+Introduction to Juvenile Justice.
 3 Credits.

 Introduces history and philosophies of juvenile adjudication and corrections.
 Covers current programs in Oregon available to juveniles who are or have been involved in the justice system.
-Provides a focus on integrating theories of causation, juvenile law, and procedural requirements.
-Prerequisites: WR 121Z or any writing course for which WR 121Z is a prerequisite or instructor permission.
+Focuses on integrating theories of causation, juvenile law, and procedural requirements.
+Prerequisites: WR 121Z.
 Audit available.

 CJA 117.
 Introduction to Homeland Security.
 3 Credits.

 Introduces Homeland Security and its function of coordinating efforts to develop and implement a comprehensive national strategy to secure the nation from terrorist threats or attacks.
-Agencies associated with Homeland Security along with their duties and relationships are covered.
-Explores historical events, laws, issues, communications, critical threats and other topics related to protecting the national infrastructure.
-Prerequisites: Placement into WR 121Z.
+Covers agencies associated with Homeland Security along with their duties and relationships.
+Explores historical events, laws, issues, coordinated attempts, critical threats and other topics related to protecting the national infrastructure.
+Prerequisites: WR 121Z.
 Audit available.

 CJA 210.
 Arrest, Search and Seizure.
 3 Credits.